 As businesses embrace the new norm of remote working, they need to upgrade the other elements and make them compatible with this new normal.
 One of the biggest obstacles organisations face in these times is uninterrupted communication for business continuity.
-However, thanks to advanced cloud technology, the virtual phone number service eliminates any communication obstacles for businesses.
+However, thanks to advanced cloud technology, the call masking service eliminates any communication obstacles for businesses.

 If your organisation has recently invested in this cloud-based telephony service, you may have many unanswered queries.
 Can you run your business from a cloud-based telephone system?
 How does it work?
 How much will it cost?
 Are there any features that will help my business?
 Our article is a comprehensive guide that covers all these queries.
 So let's unpack the details one after the other.

 A virtual phone is a cloud-based telephone service that allows you to make calls using an internet connection.
 Unlike traditional telephony that relies on heavy infrastructure and is restricted to only one place, a virtual telephone system can work anywhere as long as there's an internet connection.
 The user can receive and make calls using a desktop, a mobile phone, or a desk phone.

 Moreover, the virtual phone is endowed with advanced features that enable big, small, and medium-sized companies to improve their communication in multiple ways.
 This is one of the biggest reasons why organisations are ready to invest in virtual phones.
 Besides, with most companies embracing remote working, a virtual phone system is the most cost-effective solution to keep remote workers well-connected.